spideruci/tacoco/README.md

 - Instruction and Branch counters are **disregarded** in DENSE formatting.
 - DENSE formatting encodes 16 (at most) line-statuses into a single 32-bit integer.
 - DENSE formatting is implemented in LinesStatusCoder.

+## Running CoverageJsonReader

+0. Compile tacoco as stated in the subsection [Compiling ExecAnalyzer](#compiling-execanalyzer).
+1. Use the following maven command on the command line to execute the CoverageJsonReader: `mvn exec:java -Preader -Dexec.args="/path/to/your/json/output-file.json"`